snd/fragments-user/README.md

 }
 ```

-make sure that at least the following env vars are set in your environment.
+make sure that at least the following environment variables are set
-set them to your own values.
+and set them to your own values:
 ``` bash
 export PORT=8080
 export BASE_URL="http://localhost:$PORT"